tuxtof/xi-iot-lab/lab/edge.rst

 8. To verify the edge device has been added successfully and is available for use, wait until there is a green "check mark" next to the edge device's name in the **Getting Started** group, or check for the green online symbol next to the edge device's name in the edge list.

-**Note**: After adding a new edge device, it will take some time before the device is online and usable.
-After being added, the edge device will
+**Note**: After adding a new edge device, it will take some time before the device is online and usable (typically 5-10 minutes).

+Adding the Nutanix Xi IoT Edge Device is now complete.

 .. _Dashboard: https://iot.nutanix.com/